Stony Brook University Counseling and Psych Services

-The 10-month practicum will begin the week of September 5, 2016 and end the week of May 26, 2017.
+The 10-month practicum will begin the week of September 5, 2018 and end the week of May 26, 2019.
 Practicum students carry a caseload of approximately eight clients.
-Trainees may have the opportunity to co-lead groups and conduct intake interviews, depending on trainee readiness.
+Trainees may have the opportunity to co-lead groups, conduct intake interviews, and participate in campus outreach efforts depending on trainee readiness.
 Each practicum student will have two supervisors for clinical work, one a senior staff clinician and the other a predoctoral psychology intern from an APA-accredited psychology doctoral program.
 Up to four practicum students are accepted each year.

 Anticipated Weekly Schedule

 Intake assessments (1-2 hours, depending on trainee readiness)